tedneward/Azgaarnoth/Classes/Wizard/Psionics.md

 While your psionic focus is on your person, you can cast the chosen cantrip as a bonus action, requiring no components, and with the modification listed below:
 * **Friends**.
 When the spell ends, the target doesn’t become hostile to you.
-* **Mage Hand**.
+* **[mage hand](https://www.dndbeyond.com/spells/mage-hand)**.
 You can make the hand invisible when you cast the spell, and controlling the spell is a bonus action for you.
 * **Message**.
 You don’t need to point toward the target or whisper your message out loud.

 ## Thought Form